RFK Racing in the NASCAR Xfinity Series: As the 6 (2006-2017)

-In December 2014, it was reported that Truck Series driver and Drive for Diversity graduate Darrell Wallace Jr. had asked for and was granted release from his contract with Joe Gibbs Racing.
+In December 2014, it was reported that Truck Series driver and Drive for Diversity graduate Bubba Wallace had asked for and was granted release from his contract with Joe Gibbs Racing.
 Later, it was revealed that he had signed a deal to drive in Roush Fenway's No. 6 for 2015, with Chad Norris as his crew chief.
 Due to lack of sponsorship, Ford EcoBoost and Roush Performance frequently appeared as placeholders on the car, as the brands had done on teammate Chris Buescher's No. 60 car.
 One-race deals came from Cheez-It, AdvoCare, Fastenal, Bleacher Report, Cross Insurance, and Scotchman.
 Wallace, in his rookie year got three Top 5's and 14 Top 10's, and finished seventh in the standings.
 In 2016, Wallace got three Top 5's and nine Top 10's and finished 11th in the points standings.
 In 2017, the team ran for the first half of the season before shutting down operations due to a lack of sponsorship.
 Wallace departed the team to drive the No. 43 for Richard Petty Motorsports in the Cup Series.